oboukli/misc-problem-solutions/README.md

-# Solutions to miscellaneous coding problems in C/C++
+# Solutions in C/C++ to Miscellaneous Programming Problems

-This is a repository of modern coding showcases and solutions to various programming problems, written in C90, C++17, C++20, and C++23.
+This is a repository of modern coding showcases and solutions to various popular programming problems, written in C90, C++17, C++20, and C++23.

+For some of the said problems, multiple solutions of varying efficiency and trade-offs are provided, along with benchmarks.

+All solutions are driven by extensive automated testing, in addition to being statically and dynamically analyzed, and compiled under strict rules with the latest Clang, GCC, and MSVC compilers.

 ## Technical showcases

-The following is a partial list of standards, practices, software, and ideas leveraged by this project:
+The following is a partial list of standards, practices, paradigms, and tools leveraged by this project:

-- C (standard C90)
-- C++ (standard C++17, C++20, and C++23)
+- C (standard C90) and C++ (standard C++17, C++20, and C++23)
-- C++ STL
+- The C and C++ standard libraries
-- Strongly-typed approach, leveraging C++ templates and concepts
+- Strongly-typed approach, leveraging C++ templates and C++20 concepts
 - Const correctness where applicable--except for fields
 - Functional programming
-- Strict compilation
+- Strict standard conformance and strict compilation rules
 - Static analysis with Clang Tidy and Microsoft C++ Code Analysis
 - Dynamic analysis
+- LLVM-based sanitizer tools
 - CMake
 - Clean Git history and configuration
 - Extensive testing using Catch2 and CTest
 - Development dependency management using vcpkg
-- Opinionated Clang Format configuration
+- Own opinionated Clang Format configuration
 - Conventional Commits
 - GitHub Actions CI
 - Benchmarking using nanobench